- The goal of a scientific poster is to quickly communicate your research to someone walking by your poster.

 - "Ungroup" all graphs, charts, and formulae generated outside of PowerPoint after insertion to prevent printing errors and shifting.

 - All symbols must be "inserted".
 After placing your cursor in a textbox, go to the Insert menu, then choose Symbol and select the symbol you want to place in your file.
 If the symbols are not placed in your file through the Insert menu, they may not print or may print as the wrong symbol.

 - Guides, Align and Distribute features in Powerpoint are your best friends - use them!
 Here's a quick video on using Align/Distribute

 - Whenever possible, use bright colors (bright red, electric blue, etc.) in your microscope images.
 Avoid dark colors that are too close to black - they look fine on screen but they will not print well.

-- Always expect fluorescent images to appear darker in print than on screen.
+- Always expect fluorescent images to appear darker in print than on screen, especially on fabric posters.